NikolaRoev/SET09102-Portfolio/week2_setup.md

 ![Alt text](images/week2/template-exe.png)
 <figcaption align = "center">Fig.2</figcaption>
 The running template application.
-The is the .exe file after the project was build in the Release configuration.
+The is the .exe file after the project was built in the Release configuration.

 ![Alt text](images/week2/github-repo.png)